 Salmonella infection may manifest as

-Gastroenteritis usually starts 12 to 48 h after ingestion of organisms, with nausea and cramping abdominal pain followed by diarrhea, fever, and sometimes vomiting.
+Gastroenteritis usually starts 12 to 48 hours after ingestion of organisms, with nausea and cramping abdominal pain followed by diarrhea, fever, and sometimes vomiting.
 Usually, the stool is watery but may be a pastelike semisolid.
 Rarely, mucus or blood is present.
 The disease is usually mild, lasting 1 to 4 days.
 Occasionally, a more severe, protracted illness occurs.
-About 10 to 30% of adults develop reactive arthritis weeks to months after diarrhea stops.
+About 10 to 30% of adults develop reactive arthritis Reactive Arthritis Reactive arthritis is an acute spondyloarthropathy that often seems precipitated by an infection, usually genitourinary or gastrointestinal.
+Common manifestations include asymmetric arthritis... read more weeks to months after diarrhea stops.
 This disorder causes pain and swelling, usually in the hips, knees, and Achilles tendon.

 Diagnosis of nontyphoidal Salmonella infections is by isolating the organism from stool or another infected site.
-In bacteremic and focal forms, blood cultures are positive, but stool cultures are generally negative.
+In bacteremic and focal forms, blood cultures are positive, but stool cultures may be negative.

-In patients with gastroenteritis, stool specimens stained with methylene blue often show WBCs, indicating inflammatory colitis.
+In patients with gastroenteritis, stool specimens stained with methylene blue often show white blood cells, indicating inflammatory colitis.

-Antibiotics do not hasten resolution, may prolong excretion of the organism, and are unwarranted in uncomplicated cases.
-However, in elderly nursing home residents, infants, and patients with HIV infection, increased mortality dictates treatment with antibiotics.
+Antibiotics do not hasten resolution of gastroenteritis, may prolong excretion of the organism, and are unwarranted in uncomplicated cases.
+However, in older nursing home residents, infants, and patients with hemoglobinopathies, HIV infection, or other immunocompromising conditions, increased mortality dictates treatment with antibiotics.
 Acceptable antibiotic regimens include the following:

 Nonimmunocompromised patients should be treated for 3 to 5 days; patients with AIDS may require prolonged suppression to prevent relapses.

-Systemic or focal disease should be treated with antibiotic doses as for typhoid fever.
-Sustained bacteremia is generally treated for 4 to 6 wk.
+Systemic or focal disease should be treated with antibiotic doses as for typhoid fever Treatment Typhoid fever is a systemic disease caused by the gram-negative bacterium Salmonella enterica serotype Typhi (S. Typhi).
+Symptoms are high fever, prostration, abdominal pain, and... read more .
+Sustained bacteremia is generally treated for 4 to 6 weeks.

 Abscesses should be drained surgically.
-At least 4 wk of antibiotic therapy should follow surgery.
+At least 4 weeks of antibiotic therapy should follow surgery.

 Infected aneurysms and heart valves and bone or joint infections usually require surgical intervention and prolonged courses of antibiotics.

 Asymptomatic carriage is usually self-limited, and antibiotic treatment is rarely required.
-In unusual cases (eg, in food handlers or health care workers), eradication may be attempted with ciprofloxacin 500 mg po q 12 h for 1 mo.
+In unusual cases (eg, in food handlers or health care workers), eradication may be attempted with oral ciprofloxacin 500 mg every 12 hours for 1 month.
 Follow-up stool cultures should be obtained in the weeks after drug administration to document elimination of Salmonella.

 Nontyphoidal Salmonella infections are common and result from direct and indirect contact with numerous species of infected animals, the foodstuffs derived from them, and their excreta.